Camarero: History

 On July 19, 1951, Camarera foaled a black colt with four white pasterns who was named Sabrosito.
 Through Coll-Vidal's foal-sharing agreement with breeder Luis Rechani-Agrait, the colt was bred in Rechani-Agrait's name and foaled on his farm.

 A year later, Coll-Vidal and trainer Pablo Suarez first saw Sabrosito, whom Coll-Vidal said looked like a small donkey.
 However, Suarez insisted that Coll-Vidal take the well-bred yearling.
 He did and renamed the colt Camarero in honor of his dam.

-At the beginning of the 1950s, Puerto Rico's economy had declined and many lived in poverty.
+At the beginning of the 1950s, Puerto Rico's economy had declined, and many lived in poverty.
 By 1953, when Camarero began his career, only two tracks were operating.

 Camarero made his first start on April 14, 1953, at two furlongs at Quintana racetrack and won by three lengths.
 On May 17, he won his second race; seven days later, he won his first stakes race in front-running fashion by four lengths.
 On July 17, he won his fifth race when he took the six-furlong Luis Mu-oz Rivera Stakes by seven lengths.
 From August 23 to October 23, Camarero won eight more races, including another stakes.
 His jockey in his first 13 victories was Juan Diaz-Andino.

-Coll-Vidal had come close to Kincsem's record with two other horses, Cofresi and Condado, who won 49 and 44 consecutive races, respectively.
+Coll-Vidal had come close to Kincsem's record with two other horses, Cofresi and Condado, who won 49 and 43 consecutive races, respectively.
 He believed that for Camarero to break the record, he would have to replace the colt's jockey with leading rider Mateo Matos.

 In 1952, Matos exercised horses at Aqueduct for Horatio Luro but returned to Puerto Rico.
 When he was first asked to ride the undefeated Camarero, Matos declined.
-"He wanted to sleep in peace," wrote Jorge Col-n-Delgado in his book about Camarero.
+"He wanted to sleep in peace," wrote Jorge Colón-Delgado in his book about Camarero.
 Assured that Coll-Vidal would not replace him if he lost aboard Camarero, Matos agreed to ride the colt.

 Camarero recorded five more victories to finish his two-year-old campaign in 1953 with 18 wins.
-On New Year's Day in 1954, he won the 61/2-furlong Governor's Cup while carrying 120 pounds, eight more than the second-highest-weighted horse in the race.
+On New Year's Day in 1954, he won the 6 1/2-furlong Governor's Cup while carrying 120 pounds, eight more than the second-highest-weighted horse in the race.
 The Governor's Cup was the first leg of Puerto Rico's Triple Crown, which was established in 1951 and had not yet been won.

-The next two legs were the 11/16-mile Jose de Diego Stakes and the 11/8-mile Primavera Stakes.
+The next two legs were the 1 1/16-mile Jose de Diego Stakes and the 1 1/8-mile Primavera Stakes.
 Camarero could carry high weight, but it was unknown if he could race successfully at longer distances.
-On January 11, 1954, he won his 20th race by ten lengths while going 11/16 miles, eliminating any doubts of his ability.
+On January 11, 1954, he won his 20th race by ten lengths while going 1 1/16 miles, eliminating any doubts of his ability.